National Guard Forces Command: Districts and formations

-The NGFC also controls 5 naval and inland waters units under the banner of the National Guard Naval Service Corps (formerly the Naval Service of the Internal Troops of Russia, raised 1978, including personnel of the National Guard Naval Diving Service founded in 1987).
+The NGFC also controls 5 naval units operating in coastal and inland waters under the banner of the National Guard Naval Service Corps (formerly the Naval Service of the Internal Troops of Russia, raised 1978, including personnel of the National Guard Naval Diving Service founded in 1987).

 St. Petersburg National Guard Forces Command Military Institute

 Located in St. Petersburg, the National Guard Forces Command Military Institute serves as the training facility for personnel of the National Guard Forces Command of the National Guard of Russia, including officers, warrant officers and non-commissioned officers.
 It was established on September 4, 1947 as the MVD Central School and since then as gone on many transformations before acquiring its present title in 2016.